 Expanding Job Outsourcing and Corporate Attacks on Our Laws

-The China BIT also includes the corporate tribunals that were a leading reason for bipartisan opposition to the TPP.
-This tribunal system, formally known as Investor-State Dispute Settlement (ISDS), would allow Chinese corporations operating in the United States to demand unlimited U.S. taxpayer compensation for U.S. laws and policies that claim violate their new treaty rights.
+It also includes the controversial corporate tribunals formally known as Investor-State Dispute Settlement (ISDS) — which would allow Chinese corporations operating in the United States to demand unlimited U.S. taxpayer compensation for U.S. laws and policies that claim violate their new treaty rights.
 The deal would grant new rights to Chinese multinational corporations to bypass domestic courts and directly “sue” the U.S. government before a panel of three corporate lawyers.
 These lawyers can award the corporations unlimited sums to be paid by America's taxpayers, including for the loss of expected future profits.
-These corporations need only convince the lawyers that a U.S. law or safety regulation that we rely on for a clean environment, essential services, and healthy communities violates their new treaty rights.
+These corporations need only convince the lawyers that a U.S. law or safety regulation that we rely on for a clean environment, essential services and healthy communities violates their new treaty rights.
 These decisions are not subject to outside appeal and the amount they can order taxpayers to give corporations has no limit.

 If concluded, the China BIT would be a dangerous expansion of corporate power, threatening consumers, workers and the environment.
 That’s why the Citizens Trade Campaign — a coalition of environmental, labor, consumer, family farm, religious, and other civil society groups representing 12 million members — has called for an end to negotiations.